-A mid range option in Paris for families is the StayCity Aparthotel near Gare de l’Est giving you the flexibility to cook meals in the apartment, or eat out and have a separate sleeping area to the kids.
+- Paris: StayCity Aparthotel near Gare de l’Est gives you the flexibility to cook meals in the apartment, or eat out and have a separate sleeping area to the kids.
 Another StayCity in Paris is close to Disneyland Paris, and about 30 minutes out of the centre.

 Ireland with kids

 Ireland is a brilliant place to visit with children because of it’s beautiful green countryside, castles galore and friendly people.

 Dublin, Ireland’s capital, has a lot of great attractions for children.
 Dublin Zoo has about 400 animals and will easily entertain kids of all ages for a day.

 Dublin’s Children’s Museum – Imaginosity – is aimed at under 10’s and is packed full of interactive exhibits and activities.
 The Dublinia Viking and Medieval Museum is also an interesting dive into learning about the city’s history.